Pedro Javier González

 Pedro Javier González García (born 1962) is a Spanish flamenco, fusion, and classical guitarist, composer, and record producer.
 He has produced and collaborated with El Último de la Fila, Joan Manuel Serrat, Manolo García and María del Mar Bonet, Victoria de los Ángeles, and Angelo Branduardi.
 He has also performed at festivals with others such as B.B.
 King, John McLaughlin, Pat Metheny, Paco de Lucía, John Williams, Tommy Emmanuel, and Tomatito.
-Tempered and precise, he is one of the most versatile guitarists and composers in Spain.
+He is noted for his ability to perform popular standards in a flamenco jazz style.

 Biography

 Early work

 González was born in Barcelona.
 In the 1980s he studied with A. F. Serra and Juan Trilla and won the Premio al Toque por Bulerías and first prize in the Certamen de Guitarra flamenca.
 His first steps as a professional guitarist were supporting Toti Soler, Feliu Gasull, and Ovidi Montllor.
 He then played in a group with classical guitarists Yoshimi Otani, Alex Garrobé, and Xavier Coll.